Tessa Laird: Cinemal: The Becoming-Animal of Experimental Film

 12pm

-Tessa Laird is an artist, writer, and Senior Lecturer in Critical and Theoretical Studies at VCA Art, University of Melbourne.
-She is interested in the intersections of visual culture and ecological thought, and her books include a fictocritical investigation of colour: A Rainbow Reader (Clouds, Auckland, 2013); a cultural history of bats as part of Reaktion’s celebrated Animal series: Bat(Reaktion, London, 2018); and a foray into cinematic wilds via Animal Studies: Cinemal: The Becoming-Animal of Experimental Film (University of Minnesota Press, 2025).
+Tessa Laird is an artist, writer, and Senior Lecturer in Critical and Theoretical Studies at VCA Art, University of Melbourne, interested in intersections of visual culture and ecological thought.
+Her books include A Rainbow Reader, a fictocritical investigation of colours, and Bat, a cultural history of bats.

 John Edmond works around film.
-A researcher and programmer, he currently runs Container, a screening and publishing series.
+A researcher and programmer, he runs Container, a screening and publishing series.
+He’s based in Meanjin/Brisbane.

-Fernando do Campo is an artist based between Brisbane and Sydney, he is Senior Lecturer in Fine Art at School of Art & Design, UNSW, Sydney.
+Fernando do Campo is an artist based in Meanjin/Brisbane and Gadigal/Sydney, where he is Senior Lecturer in Fine Art at UNSW’s School of Art and Design.